 Leadpages started off as a landing page builder and has grown into a lead generation platform with a conversion-focused website builder.

-You get access to a drag & drop landing page builder and a large library of conversion optimized landing page templates.
+You get access to a drag and drop landing page builder and a large library of conversion optimized landing page templates.

 A checkout builder is included so you can build your entire sales funnel and take payments with ease.
 Add checkouts as a widget to an existing page or create a dedicated checkout page with a selection of templates.